Ra1w/GitGoida/README.md

 # GitCringe

-> A purely local version control system.
+A local version control system.
 Like Git, but cringe.

 GitCringe is an experimental, local-only Version Control System.
 It explores an alternative approach to traditional VCS architecture by storing the entire repository graph, index, and file blobs inside a relational database rather than relying on a flat file system structure.